warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/introduction-to-warden.md

 The **Warden Protocol** is a L1 blockhain bringing AI to Web3 and enabling any application, protocol, or smart contract to integrate **safe AI**.

-Mass adoption of Web3 requires the creation of safe and seamless AI experiences, and Warden empovers developers to achieve this goal.
+Mass adoption of Web3 requires the creation of safe and seamless AI experiences, and Warden empowers developers to achieve this goal.

 ## AI Blockchain Interface